Outside-in GRC

 DarCache Ransomware: Tracks ransomware group activity.
 Knowing if the organization’s specific software vendors are being targeted helps prioritize Third-Party Risk Management (TPRM) efforts.

 DarCache Vulnerability: Aggregates data on known exploits (KEV).
-This helps GRC teams prioritize remediation based on real-world likelihood rather than just theoretical severity.
+This helps GRC teams prioritize remediation based on real-world likelihood rather than theoretical severity alone.

 Complementary Solutions